 3. Show Him Where to Kneel

-Preparing him on the right angle and positioning is vital.
+Preparing him on the right angle and positioning is key.
 Make sure you’re positioned so that when they’re facing each other, you can see both of their profiles and the full context all at the same time.
-If we can’t see him down on one knee, her reaction, and the environment around them all in one shot, we didn’t do our job well.
-One photo should be able to tell the whole story without a single word.
+If we can’t see him down on one knee, her reaction, and the environment around them all in one shot, we didn’t do our job of telling a complete story in one shot as well as we could of!
+Our goal is for one photo to be able to tell the whole story without a single word.

 4. Use a Long Telephoto Lens